juliusl/atlier/readme.md

 # Atlier

-Opinionated framework for writing gui-based tools in Rust.
+An opinionated framework for writing gui-based tools in Rust.

 ## Quick Start - Running the imnodes example from CLI
 If you haven't already, install rust w/ rustup.